Academics » Curriculum

 Semester | Grades 11, 12; Credit: 1/2

-A study of a variety of genres guides students in exploring the significance of theme and content for personal life application and influence on their thinking.
+Intended for the non–college bound, students study a variety of genres and are guided in exploring the significance of theme and content for personal life application and influence on their thinking.
 The focus is on a student’s ability to respond to the literature in various forms (writing, visuals, discussion, debates, and more).

 Vocational English